katiestar99/ansible/docs/docsite/rst/dev_guide/platforms/aws_guidelines.rst

 Importing botocore and boto3
 ----------------------------

-The ``ansible.module_utils.ec2`` module and ``ansible.module_utils.core.aws`` modules both automatically import boto3 and botocore.
+The ``assible.module_utils.ec2`` module and ``assible.module_utils.core.aws`` modules both automatically import boto3 and botocore.
 If boto3 is missing from the system then the variable ``HAS_BOTO3`` will be set to false.
 Normally, this means that modules don't need to import boto3 directly.
-There is no need to check ``HAS_BOTO3`` when using AnsibleAWSModule as the module does that check:
+There is no need to check ``HAS_BOTO3`` when using AssibleAWSModule as the module does that check:

 .. code-block:: python

-   from ansible.module_utils.aws.core import AnsibleAWSModule
+   from assible.module_utils.aws.core import AssibleAWSModule
    try:
        import botocore
    except ImportError:
-       pass  # handled by AnsibleAWSModule
+       pass  # handled by AssibleAWSModule

 or:

 .. code-block:: python

-   from ansible.module_utils.basic import AnsibleModule from ansible.module_utils.ec2 import HAS_BOTO3
+   from assible.module_utils.basic import AssibleModule from assible.module_utils.ec2 import HAS_BOTO3
    try:
        import botocore
    except ImportError: